Books BOOKS

 Look’N Up Invasion is a fascinating work that is both entertaining and enlightening.
 Readers will marvel at the unique world-building and complex character developments — and perhaps, walk away with a little more empathy for others.

-Star Review by: Aaron Washington, Hollywood Book Reviews
+Aaron Washington, Hollywood Book Reviews

 Look ‘N Up Invasion is a thrilling book with lots of plot twists, drama, and action.
 The author transports the reader to a different world; a world where only your survival instincts can save you.
 In author Janice Carr Smith’s world, every creature is determined to live, and has an uncanny survival instinct so as to continue to exist.
 I particularly like how the author introduces the major characters to the reader by getting straight into the action.